Alida Avery

-Alida Avery (1833–1908) was a Vassar College faculty member and a physician.
+Alida Cornelia Avery (June 11, 1833 – September 22, 1908) was an American physician and Vassar College faculty member.
 In Colorado, she was thought to be the first woman licensed to practice medicine in the state.
 She was also the Superintendent of Hygiene for Colorado.
 Avery was among the first women first admitted to the Denver Medical Society.

 She was inducted into the Colorado Women's Hall of Fame in 2020.

 Early life

-Alida Cornelia Avery was born on June 11, 1833 in Sherburne, New York.
+Alida Cornelia Avery was born on June 11, 1833, in Sherburne, New York.
 Her parents were Hannah (Dixon) Avery and Deacon William Avery.
 She had two sisters and five brothers.
 At the age of 16, she began teaching.

 Women began entering the medical profession in the second half of the 19th century.
 Some of them attended medical schools founded by and for women.
 Avery studied medicine for one year in 1858 at the Woman's Medical College of Pennsylvania and graduated from the New England Female Medical College in Boston in 1862.